michaeleby1/stylometric-analysis-project-gutenberg/README.md

 Next, I wanted to add each text's original publication year to its bibligraphic medadata.
 Because many publication dates listed inside the .txt files either didn't correspond to that book's _original_ publication date, I used the `.summary` method from the [wikipedia package](https://pypi.org/project/wikipedia/), which wraps the MediaWiki API in get the Wikipedia summary for each title, and performed regex searches on each summary to pull each book's original publication year.

 I ran the full text of each book was run through a function I defined called `clean_text()`.
-This purpose of this function was to remove much of the front matter from the books, such as garbage characters, chapter titles, footnotes, linebreaks, information about Project Gutenberg, copyright, etc. I found a helpful [gutenberg package](https://github.com/c-w/gutenberg) online to help with this process, however inevitably there was some front matter in some texts to due the lack of standardized formatting; statistically, this front matter should have little impact on the style metrics, as titles, headings, etc. typically total encompass about twenty to thirty words of a text.
+This purpose of this function was to remove much of the front matter from the books, such as garbage characters, chapter titles, footnotes, linebreaks, information about Project Gutenberg, copyright, etc. I found a helpful [gutenberg package](https://github.com/c-w/gutenberg) online to help with this process.
+Although I did my best to remove front matter, due the lack of standardized formatting I was inevitably unable to remove _all_ of it; statistically, though, this should have little impact on the style metrics, as titles, headings, etc. typically only encompass about twenty to thirty words of a text.

 I inserted each text's author, title, year, filename, and the full, cleaned text in a MongoDB database stored locally on a virtual machine accessed via Google Cloud Platform.
 Files that lacked either author, title, or year were not added to the collection.